-Whereas the College is an Employer within the meaning of the Labour Code of British Columbia; and whereas the Canadian Union of Public Employees, Local No. 2409 is a trade union within the meaning of the Labour Code of British Columbia and is the sole bargaining agent for those employees described in the certification dated October 19, 1976, amended August 31, 1979, amended January 27, 1981, and August 12, 1981 as employees at Northwest Community College primarily engaged in teaching functions (Academic division including first and second year University Transfer Courses, Early Childhood Education, Social Service Worker, Community Support Worker Integrated Human Services, Community Resource Worker, Special Education Assistant program areas, BSc Nursing and degree granting programmes), except vocational instructors within the bargaining unit for which the BC Government Employees' and Service Union is certified, and also including Librarians, Counsellors, full-time CES Coordinators, Natural Resources Regional Coordinator - fifty percent (50%), and Prior Learning Assessment Coordinator - fifty percent (50%).
+Whereas the College is an Employer within the meaning of the Labour Code of British Columbia; and whereas the Canadian Union of Public Employees, Local No. 2409 is a trade union within the meaning of the Labour Code of British Columbia and is the sole bargaining agent for those employees described in the certification dated October 19, 1976, amended August 31, 1979, amended January 27, 1981, and August 12, 1981 as employees at Coast Mountain College primarily engaged in teaching functions (Academic division including first and second year University Transfer Courses, Early Childhood Education, Social Service Worker, Community Support Worker Integrated Human Services, Community Resource Worker, Special Education Assistant program areas, BSc Nursing and degree granting programmes), except vocational instructors within the bargaining unit for which the BC Government Employees' and Service Union is certified, and also including Librarians, Counsellors, full-time CES Coordinators, Natural Resources Regional Coordinator - fifty percent (50%), and Prior Learning Assessment Coordinator - fifty percent (50%).

-The parties agree that when and if new programs or courses within a program are commenced by the College, or when a new position is created which provides services other than instructional duties, the bargaining unit to which the employees will be assigned will be determined by unanimous agreement of a three (3) person committee comprising a representative of each of the parties to this Agreement plus a representative of the BCGEU, or failing this, by the matter being referred to binding arbitration under named arbitrators, Mark Brown, Joan Gordon, Irene Holden, Marguerite Jackson, or Chris Sullivan.
+The parties agree that when and if new programs or courses within a program are commenced by the College, or when a new position is created which provides services other than instructional duties, the bargaining unit to which the employees will be assigned will be determined by unanimous agreement of a three (3) person committee comprising a representative of each of the parties to this Agreement plus a representative of the BCGEU, or failing this, by the matter being referred to binding arbitration under one of the named arbitrators in Article 4.5.3 or another mutually agreed to arbitrator.
 The arbitration will be held under the arbitration process and all parties will be entitled to make submissions and lead evidence.